burrbank/OldWRLD/chapters/02-map.md

 * Docking for 6 Cruise Shuttles
 * Launch Rail for reentry into space
-* Mural depicting Historic scenes from the 1950s to late-1990s
+* Mural depicting *"Historic"* scenes from the 1980s to late-1990s

 **Park Entrance**: